Cvicnaire/Top_Secret_Tech/README.md

 Known Issues:

 1. adding additional flags dynamically is not working yet
-2. submitting the assembled workflows is not working yet
+2. submitting the assembled workflows is not working yet, wil create the workflow wdls though